 “The black-billed cuckoo because it’s a beautiful bird that is more often heard than seen.
 I was blessed from above this day to get one in good light to sit still long enough for me to get a great shot.
 Check out 25 small yellow birds you should know.

 “While visiting St Augustine, Florida, this summer this black skimmer flew in with his catch.
 He marched across the ridge of the dune so proudly!” says Rosemary Meredith.
-Quiz: how many shorebirds can you identify?
+Check out 9 small red bird species you might see.

 “My husband and I have been feeding mealworms to a pair of black phoebes in our backyard for several years.
 Because they are flycatchers, they can snatch the worms out of the air when we toss them.
 This spring, they brought their babies around.
 This juvenile flew in and seemed to pose on the back of one of our patio chairs,” says Jennifer Meyer.
 Don’t miss 20 photos of breathtaking blue colored birds.